rtullydo/opt-in/31_events.md

 - The Online Operator Theory and Related Topics webpage (2TART)
 	- Ongoing talks, currently the first Tuesday of each month at 11AM Eastern (US)

+- Fields Institute
+ - Focus Program on Analytic Function Spaces and their Applications[6]